dockstore/dockstore-documentation/docs/getting-started/getting-started-with-cwl.rst

 calling it via Docker.
 This will test that the CWL correctly describes how to run your tool.

+The first thing I'll do is
+`setup the Dockstore CLI locally <https://dockstore.org/quick-start>`__.
+This will have me install all of the dependencies needed to run the Dockstore CLI on my local machine.

-First thing I'll do is create a completely local dataset and JSON parameterization file:
+Next thing I'll do is create a completely local dataset and JSON parameterization file:

 ::